jasper-zanjani/notes/sources/5plc.md

 Autoscaling                                       | automatic adjustment of computing capacity to meet changes in cloud workloads | 5PLC: 64
 Availability Zones                                | term used in AWS and Azure to refer to redundant, geographically dispersed computing resources | 5PLC: 19
-Availability set                                  | Azure capability that groups VMs to ensure they are distributed across multiple hardware clusters, isolated from each other | 5PLC: 42
-Azure Application Gateway                         | Layer 7 load balancer that protects web applications against well-known web exploits | 5PLC: 43
-Azure Container Instances (ACI)                   | for running Docker containers on Azure VMs | 5PLC: 23 Azure Container Registry (ACR)                    | for storing and managing container images | 5PLC: 23 Azure Container Service                           | Azure feature that offers Jenkins and Kubernetes | 5PLC: 21 Azure Data Migration Assistant (Azure DMA)        | Microsoft tools to help with database discovery and assessment, can create migration workflows to move database schemas, data, users, roles, and SQL logins; cf. __Azure DMS__ | 5PLC: 36
-Azure Database Migration Service (Azure DMS)      | specialized tool for migrating data during cloud deployment, migrates on-premise Oracle, MySQL, and SQL Server databases to an Azure managed database in the cloud or to an on-premises database running in an Azure VM | 5PLC: 32
-Azure Kubernetes Service (AKS)                    | Linux-based service offered by Azure to orchestrate containers using Kubernetes, DC/OS, or Docker | 5PLC: 22
-Azure Migrate Service                             | tool explicitly development for supporting cloud migration | 5PLC: 32-36 Azure Security Center                             | scans Azure cloud resources for vulnerabilities, such as web apps not protected by __WAF__
-Azure Service Fabric                              | like __Azure Container Service__, can be used to develop microservices and orchestrate containers on Linux | 5PLC: 23
-Azure Site Recovery                               | tool used to move Azure-compatible Linux VMs of any distribution | 5PLC: 38
-Azure Virtual Machine Scale Sets (VMSSs)          |             | Brigade                                           | event-driven scripting tool for Kubernetes offered by Microsoft cloud provisioning                                | computing model that remotely provisions scalable and measured computing resources and services | [5PLC](file-lx-azure.md): 9 cloud storage device                              | mechanisms which implement the interfaces to __object storage__, accessed via REST or web services | 5PLC: 17
+Availability set                                  | Azure capability that groups VMs to ensure they are distributed across multiple hardware clusters, isolated from each other | 5PLC: 42 cloud provisioning                                | computing model that remotely provisions scalable and measured computing resources and services | [5PLC](file-lx-azure.md): 9 cloud storage device                              | mechanisms which implement the interfaces to __object storage__, accessed via REST or web services | 5PLC: 17
-Draft                                             | Microsoft tool that makes it easy to develop container-based applications and to deploy them to Kubernetes clusters | 5PLC: 24 dynamic scalability                               | ability of a cloud provider to transparently scale computing resources in response to the runtime conditions of a user's environment | 5PLC: 19 elasciticy                                        | cf. __dynamic scalability__ extract, transform, and load (ETL)                | type of job used with containers | 5PLC: 20 Google Stackdriver                                |             | Helm                                              | open-source packaging tool used to install, deploy, and manage containers in a Kubernetes cluster, manage Kubernetes charts (packages of preconfigured Kubernetes resources) | 5PLC: 23 hybrid cloud                                      | two or more cloud deployment models, where private and public clouds share data and applications and data flows freely between them | [5PLC](file-lx-azure.md): 14
+Draft                                             | Microsoft tool that makes it easy to develop container-based applications and to deploy them to Kubernetes clusters | 5PLC: 24 dynamic scalability                               | ability of a cloud provider to transparently scale computing resources in response to the runtime conditions of a user's environment | 5PLC: 19 elasciticy                                        | cf. __dynamic scalability__ extract, transform, and load (ETL)                | type of job used with containers | 5PLC: 20 Helm                                              | open-source packaging tool used to install, deploy, and manage containers in a Kubernetes cluster, manage Kubernetes charts (packages of preconfigured Kubernetes resources) | 5PLC: 23 hybrid cloud                                      | two or more cloud deployment models, where private and public clouds share data and applications and data flows freely between them | [5PLC](file-lx-azure.md): 14
 Identity and Access Management (IAM)              | Infrastructure as a Service (IaaS)                | cloud provider supplies the IT infrastructure (servers, strorage, and networks) which is paid for based on usage, providing the client with a high degree of control over the cloud environment | [5PLC](file-lx-azure.md): 12 load balancing                                    | manner by which a cloud provider manages online traffic by distributing workloads across many servers and computing resources | 5PLC: 19
-Microservices                                     | small, self-contained applications that perform single tasks or run single processes; spreading incoming requests across multiple VMs; two types | 5PLC: 20, 43
-Microsoft Azure Monitor                           |             |
-Microsoft Web Application Firewall (WAF)          | feature of __Azure Application Gateway__ object storage                                    | various types of resources are stored as web resources | 5PLC: 17 Platform as a Service (PaaS)                      | computing model in which the cloud provider provisions and manages all the computing infrastructure (servers, networks, and databases), providing a ready-to-use computing environment | [5PLC](file-lx-azure.md): 13 public cloud                                      | cloud accessed over the public internet, run by a third-party cloud provider, such as Azure, AWS, or GCP | [5PLC](file-lx-azure.md): 14
+Microservices                                     | small, self-contained applications that perform single tasks or run single processes; spreading incoming requests across multiple VMs; two types | 5PLC: 20, 43 object storage                                    | various types of resources are stored as web resources | 5PLC: 17 Platform as a Service (PaaS)                      | computing model in which the cloud provider provisions and manages all the computing infrastructure (servers, networks, and databases), providing a ready-to-use computing environment | [5PLC](file-lx-azure.md): 13 public cloud                                      | cloud accessed over the public internet, run by a third-party cloud provider, such as Azure, AWS, or GCP | [5PLC](file-lx-azure.md): 14